-An outstanding, rare, 17th-century Japanese Izu mulberry wood gilt-lacquer cabinet raised on a later stand.
+An outstanding and rare, 17th-century Japanese Izu mulberry wood gilt-lacquer cabinet raised on a later stand.

-This fine and exceptional two-door, gilt-heightened cabinet, apparently in Izu mulberry wood – decorated in the typical Japanese manner with objects of reverence – opens to reveal a number of graduated fitted drawers, including one secret compartment.
+This fine and exceptional two-door, gilt-heightened cabinet – reputedly in Izu mulberry wood – decorated in the typical Japanese manner with objects of reverence, opens to reveal a number of graduated fitted drawers, including one secret compartment.
 The drawer fronts beautifully decorated with gilded branches, black leaves and red flowers.
 The ivory crysanthemums, with additional embellishments of delicate red and black details, and the geese (along with tiny insects) to the door fronts are exquisite.
 The interior of the doors gilded with birds and what appear to be mulberry fruit issuing from branches executed in black and gold.

 Retains its side-carrying handles and a working door lock within the elaborate escutcheon; all mounts very-admirably worked.
 This antique is in excellent condition, of deep rich colour and patina.

 References and Literature: